signaturescience/focustools/README.md

 vignette("focustools")
 ```

-## Script to create submission-ready forecasts

-Run the script in [submission/submission.R](submission/submission.R) to
+## COVID-19 Forecast Hub submissions

+`focustools` was originally developed to generate forecasts of COVID-19
+targets in the United States.
+The package includes functionality to
+prepare forecast output for submission to the [COVID-19 Forecast
+Hub](https://covid19forecasthub.org/).
+The `focustools` GitHub
+repository includes a `submission/` directory with select forecast
+submission files.
+That same directory tracks a pipeline R script that
-do the following.
+does the following:

-1. Get data (national level from JHU by default)
+1. Retrieves historical observed count data (national level from JHU by
+    default)
-2. Fit incident case and incident death models (ARIMA and lagged TSLM
+2. Fits incident case and incident death models
-    respectively)
-3. Get future case data to create the incident death forecast
+3. Forecasts future case data to facilitate the incident death forecast
-4. Create the incident death forecast based on this new data
+4. Creates the incident death forecast based on this new data
-5. Generate cumulative death forecast by summarizing incident death
+5. Generates cumulative death forecast by summarizing incident death
     forecast
-6. Prepare submission format
+6. Prepares submission format
-7. Save the submission to the
+7. Savse the submission to
     `submission/TEAM-MODEL/YYYY-MM-DD-TEAM-MODEL.csv`
-8. Validates the submission
+8. Validates the submission file